Azure/impact-reporting-samples/docs/index.md

 #### 1. To Upload your app to Dynatrace:
-1) Please run and install the app artifact provided to you by ImpactRP.
+1) Please download the app binaries shared with you by Azure Impact Reporting team.
-2) To create an app artifact in your local development environment, use the following command: npx dt-app deploy --dry-run (refer to the documentation: Command reference | Dynatrace Developer).
-Ensure that your app ID begins with my. (refer to the configuration: Configuration | Dynatrace Developer)
-3) The app artifact will be located in the /out/artifact.zip directory of your app workspace
-4) The customer should log in to their preferred Dynatrace environment, open the Hub app, navigate to the Manage page, click the upload button, select the app artifact from the file picker, and confirm the installation.
+2) The customer should log in to their preferred Dynatrace environment, open the Hub app, navigate to the Manage page, click the upload button, select the app artifact from the file picker, and confirm the installation.
 To complete this step, the user must have the app-engine:apps:install permission.

+The app will require the following permissions from Dynatrace

+    storage:events:read - To read events
+    storage:events:read - To read events
+    storage:buckets:read - To read events
+    storage:entities:read - Allows to read entities
+    app-settings:objects:read - To read app settings
+    app-settings:objects:write - To write app settings
+    environment-api:credentials:read - To read credentials from the vault environment-api:credentials:write - To write credentials to the vault automation:workflows:read - To read workflows

 #### 2. Dynatrace Settings: